On this pageDefining a Field

 ]

-]Custom validators compose with built-in ones in the same rules array — there's no registration step or special interface to implement.
+]Custom rules compose with built-in ones in the same rules array.

-A Validation<T> only sees a single value.
-For checks that compare fields against each other — like "confirm password must match password" — handle the logic directly in your update function where you have access to the full model.
+A Rule only sees a single value.
+For checks that compare fields against each other (like “confirm password must match password”), handle the logic directly in your update function where you have access to the full model.

-import { Match as M, Schema as S } from 'effect'
+import { Match as M } from 'effect'

 import { evo } from 'foldkit/struct'